House panel obtains Trump records after Supreme Court ruling - ExBulletin

 The documents, which the panel first requested in August, will add to the tens of thousands the committee has already gathered as it investigates the attack by a violent mob of Trump supporters and what the former president and his aides were doing as it unfolded.
 The panel has conducted around 350 interviews and plans a series of hearings and reports this year as it seeks to compile the most comprehensive account of the insurgency to date.

-As sitting president, Biden has approved most of the recordings for release.
+As sitting president, Biden has approved the release of most of the recordings.
 But the White House asked the panel to defer some of its requests, citing national security and executive privilege concerns to protect the office of the presidency.

 Repeating arguments they had made in lower courts, Trump’s lawyers had urged the judges to intervene, arguing that the case affected all future occupants of the White House.
 Former presidents clearly had a right to protect their confidential records from premature release, Trump’s lawyers said.